 - Study bedrooms (including en-suite rooms) are cleaned once per week by College staff.
 Cleaning schedules are displayed in all corridors and communal areas.
-Scouts will dust and polish as appropriate, clean the wash-hand basin area or bathroom, if present, and vacuum.
+Scouts will dust and polish as appropriate, clean the wash-hand basin area or bathroom, if present, and vacuum (please note that this service may be changed during the pandemic or any other such events).
 Waste bins will be emptied every day; it may help the Housekeeping Team to leave your bin outside your room.
 Additional waste and recycling bins are sited within buildings to enable undergraduates to manage their waste in an environmentally sustainable manner. - Communal facilities and in particular bathrooms/toilets and kitchens are cleaned daily.
 College staff are not expected to clean students' cooking utensils or crockery/cutlery.
-A written notice will be posted at least three days before the confiscation of dirty utensils, crockery and/or cutlery from kitchens. - A general 'spring clean' is carried out before each term begins, when College-owned fridges are defrosted and cleaned thoroughly. - Staff are instructed to report any circumstance in which their normal duties are obstructed, or made impossible, by student behaviour, including untidiness.
+A written notice will be posted at least three days before the confiscation of dirty utensils, crockery and/or cutlery from kitchens. - A general 'spring clean' is carried out at the end of each term, when College-owned fridges are defrosted and cleaned thoroughly.
+Students are required to remove all perishable food and dispose of any out of date items. - Staff are instructed to report any circumstance in which their normal duties are obstructed, or made impossible, by student behaviour, including untidiness.